 - Visit Brandon Bay which is home to Ireland’s longest beach.

-- See the 6th century monastic site of Rattoo near Ballyduff which has a round tower, church, abbey and cemetery.
+- See the 6th-century monastic site of Rattoo near Ballyduff which has a round tower, church, abbey and cemetery.

-- Stop at the historic Carrig Island and see the ruined 15th century castle of Carrigafoyle.
+- Stop at the historic Carrig Island and see the ruined 15th-century castle of Carrigafoyle.

 Places to stay in Bunratty – For budget-friendly accommodation not far from Bunratty Castle, stay at the Shannon Springs Hotel.
-Click here for latest prices and availability.
+Click here for the latest prices and availability.
 Or stay opposite the Bunratty Castle in the Bunratty Castle Hotel.
-Find latest prices and availability here.
+Find the latest prices and availability here.
 Make sure to ask about tickets to the Medieval Banquet for the night of your stay, as it is a must!